Jademalo/SurroundFix/README.md

 # Known Bugs
-- If you're a crazy person who has a 21:9 display with two side 4:3 displays, the UI will be 16:9.
-It's either this or potentially have issues with bezel correction. =p

 - Certain AddOns will not be positioned correctly, and moving them will be strange.
 Unfortunately there isn't much I can do about this, since it's an issue with how the AddOn causing issues handles it's frames.
 Any AddOn that is designed to properly use UIParent should have no issues.

+- If you for some reason have a 21:9 display with two side 4:3 displays, the UI will be 16:9.
+It's either this or potentially have issues with bezel correction.

+- If the aspect is set to a compact aspect such as 4:3, after a reload the main bar will be anchored to the bottom left of the screen instead of the centre to prevent overlap with the menu bar.
+If you then change to a wider aspect such as 16:9, the bottom bar will be offset to the left.
+This is fixed after a `/reload`, and is behaviour of the default Blizzard UI.